Aksine/personal-website/hugo-app/content/posts/Intel-iGPU-passthrough-OVMF/index.md

 - Proxmox 7.X (I assume Proxmox 8.X should work ,but i have not tested it myself).
 - Access to your UEFI firmware blobs/updates .
 - For the guest operating systems, i've tested Windows 10 and Windows 11.
-- A linux environment with Podman where you can compile
+- A linux environment with Podman where you can compile a OVMF image.

 # Guide